aws-samples/amazon-transcribe-live-meeting-assistant/lma-meetingassist-setup-stack/README.md

   <img src="../images/meetingassist-qnabot-designer-no_hits_qid.png" alt="Bot No_hits" style="display: block; margin-left: 0; margin-right: auto;"/>

 This item, too, has a Lambda Hook function.
-It also uses the 'BedrockKB-LambdaHook' function, but note that here, unlike in the previous 'AA.AskAssistant' item, there is no value for "Prompt" in the Lambda Hook Argument JSON value.
+It also uses either the 'BedrockKB-LambdaHook' or the 'BedrockLLM-LambdaHook' function, but note that here, unlike in the previous 'AA.AskAssistant' item, there is no value for "Prompt" in the Lambda Hook Argument JSON value.
 Rather than using a predefined value for Prompt, the prompt is the actual question that you typed or spoke.
 Your question is used in the context of the meeting transcription, so it can refer to recent statements and topics being discussed.

 ## Start Message